gabriela-framework/gabriela/docs/README.md

 Node process, an HTTP route or a RabbitMQ consumer*

-Next thing you will notice is the `state` argument that every middleware function has. `state` is just a plain javascript object that is passed into every declared middleware function.
+Next thing you will notice is the `state` argument that every middleware function has. `state` is just a plain javascript object literal that is passed into every declared middleware function.
 You can attach any value to this object and use it to communicate between your middleware functions.

-In our example above, we putted the `state.hello` and `state.world` property on it and used it our final middleware function to print out Hello world to the console.
+In our example above, we putted the `state.hello` and `state.world` property on it and used it in our final middleware function to print out Hello world to the console.

 ## Plugins<br/>